tari-project/tari/RFC/src/RFC-0201_TariScript.md

 * The creator of the UTXO must commit to and sign the script (hash).

-The script commitment, which can be adequately represented by the hash of the canonical serialisation of the script in binary format, could be placed in the transaction kernel, or in a dedicated merkle mountain range for scripts.
+The script commitment, which can be adequately represented by the hash of the canonical serialisation of the script in binary, could be placed in the transaction kernel, or in a dedicated merkle mountain range for scripts.

 Range proofs are not malleable because one must have knowledge of the UTXO blinding factor in order to generate a valid range proof.
 However, it's trivial to replace scripts with other valid scripts, potentially to the point that miners or malicious actors could take the UTXO for themselves.

-Therefore, it's imperative that the UTXO creator sign the script.
+Therefore, it's imperative the UTXO creator sign the script.

-Further, this signature must be present in the _kernel_ in some form, otherwise miners will be able to remove the script via cut-through, whereas kernels are never pruned.
+Further, this signature must be present in the _kernel_ in some form, otherwise miners will be able to remove the script via cut-through, whereas kernels never get pruned.

 One approach to commit to the script hashes is to modify the output commitments using a variation of the [data commitments] approach first suggested by [Phyro](https://github.com/phyro).
 In this approach, when creating a new UTXO, the owner also calculates